 I’ve developed some aspects of the Heavy Gear / Mass Effect Andromeda crossover first described in HG:IT – Life on Argos, Part 1.

 First, I’ve changed the planet’s name.
-I initially used the name “Helios,” but another Heavy Gear fan reminded me that Helios is the star in the Terranovan system, so after some rereading of the Andromeda myth I changed the name to Argos, the home of Andromeda’s husband, Perseus.
+I initially used the name “Helios,” but another Heavy Gear fan reminded me that Helios is the star in the Terranovan system.
+After rereading the Andromeda myth, I changed the name to Argos, the home of Andromeda’s husband, Perseus.

 Second, the locals (MEA’s angara) are now known as the perseidans, derived from Perseidae, the descendants of Perseus and Andromeda.

 Third, the human generation ship that settled Argos all those years ago is now the Pegasus.